Tiyul Day Camp FAQs

 • A limited number of campers at each location

 • Small groups of campers

-• A maximum of eight campers and 2 counselors per group, not to exceed groups of 10 people
+• Typically 8-10 campers and 2 counselors per group, not to exceed groups of 15 people

 • We recommend that parents and legal guardians of high-risk campers consult with their child’s medical provider to assess their risk and determine if camp attendance is acceptable.

 Please note that NO sick camper or staff member may attend camp.

 • It is up to each parent/guardian to supply a face covering or mask they prefer as their child must wear one when appropriate.

 • Staff will wear face coverings during activities when maintaining physical distancing is not feasible.

 • Camp activities and programs are outdoors until additional restrictions are lifted.